sammcj/m2e/README.md

 - Fast and responsive and minimalist interface
 - Native desktop application for macOS
 - Also gets rid of those pesky "smart" quotes and em-dashes that break everything
-- CLI support for file conversion
+- CLI support for file and directory conversion
+- Recursive directory processing with intelligent file type detection
 - Clipboard conversion
+- Report mode with comprehensive analysis, diff output, and CI/CD integration
 - MCP (~~Murican Conversion Protocol~~ Model Context Protocol) server for use with AI agents and agentic coding tools
 - Code-aware conversion that preserves code syntax while converting comments (BETA)
 - Configurable unit conversion with user preferences